MYAzrak/FifthElementInterviews/README.md

 - Post-interview analysis of collected data
 - Charts for visualizing expression, age, gender, and face detection data
 - Summary of the candidate's performance

+### Device Check Component

+The device-check  component (`DeviceCheckComponent`) ensures the functionality of key candidate devices:

+- Webcam Functionality: Verifies that the webcam is working and utilizes [face-api.js](https://github.com/justadudewhohacks/face-api.js) to make sure that candidate's face is visible
+- Microphone Functionality: Checks that the microphone is operational